-- preparing the transfer pricing documentation;
+- Drafting mandatory annual transfer pricing documentation;

-- profit allocation to permanent establishments.
+- Profit allocation for permanent establishments;

 - Assisting in the process of transfer pricing audits by the tax authorities;